operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_alpha_generate.md

 ```
   -h, --help                help for generate
-      --input-dir string    path to a Kubebuilder project file if not in the current working directory
+      --input-dir string    Specifies the full path to a Kubebuilder project file.
+If not provided, the current working directory is used.
-      --output-dir string   path to output the scaffolding. defaults a directory in the current working directory
+      --output-dir string   Specifies the full path where the scaffolded files will be output.
+Defaults to a directory within the current working directory.
 ```

 ### Options inherited from parent commands